Power Operated Garage Doors and UK Law

 This system has been designed to create an ‘audit trail’ of responsibility, identifying:

-- the company that manufactured the equipment and allows investigating authorities/HSE to establish, in the event of injury, how, who and why things went wrong
+- The company that manufactured the equipment and allows investigating authorities/HSE to establish, in the event of injury, how and why things went wrong and who was involved.

 To be issued to end-user by commissioning engineer: